 If you did not receive your tax receipts right away, please check your spam and junk email folders.
 If you still have not received your tax receipt after 12 hours, please email us at firstname.lastname@example.org or call us at 416-813-6166.

-Your receipt for the current tax year will be mailed out at the end of February of the following year.
+Your receipt for the current tax year will be sent out at the end of February of the following year.
 You should receive your tax receipt in early March.

 Absolutely.
 You can become a donor by using our online donation form, or by visiting us at: